5 Minute Read

 Use What You’ve Got

-If you’re like most folks in their 40s, you probably have around $10,000 saved for retirement—so you’re not totally unfamiliar with retirement plans and how they work.
+According to the Employee Benefit Research Institute, one-third of workers age 45–54 have less than $10,000 saved for retirement.1 Let’s assume you’re at the top end of that spectrum with a $10,000 nest egg.
+That means you likely know the basics about retirement plans.
 You simply haven’t been making the most of them.
-Assuming you have no debt except for your home and a decent emergency fund to keep you afloat in tough times, there’s nothing holding you back from taking full advantage of your retirement savings options by investing at least 15% of your income right away.
+Assuming you have no debt except for your home and an emergency fund to keep Murphy’s Law at bay, you need to take advantage of your retirement savings options by investing at least 15% of your income right away.

-But don’t stop there!
-Focus on paying off your mortgage as fast as you can while socking away your 15% for retirement.
-Not only will owning your home free and clear mean you can enter retirement with a huge asset in addition to your retirement savings, getting rid of your mortgage allows you to pump up the amount you can save for your golden years.
+Don’t stop there!
+Focus on paying off your mortgage as fast as you can at the same time you’re investing 15% for retirement.
+Why get so intense?
+Because owning your home free and clear means you can enter retirement with a huge asset that’s separate from your retirement savings.
+More importantly, getting rid of your mortgage allows you to supercharge your investing.

-Let’s say you’re 45, you’re making $55,000 a year, and you have a $1,000 monthly mortgage payment.
+Let’s say you’re 45, making $73,500 a year and have a $1,000 monthly mortgage payment.
 For the next 10 years, invest 15% of your income for retirement and commit to paying an additional $500 a month on your mortgage.

-Now you’re 55 and retirement is right around the corner, so you put the pedal to the metal.
+Now you’re 55.
+The house is yours free and clear, but retirement is right around the corner.
+It’s time to put the pedal to the metal.
 You increase the amount you save each month by $1,000—your old mortgage payment amount.

 You May Also Like

-But what if you kept things going from age 65–70?
-It’s not an option for everyone, but if you’re in good health and enjoy your job, working another five years is a great choice—not only for your mental health but your financial health as well.
+What if you kept saving and working until age 70?
+That gives compound interest five more years to do its thing.
+Working longer is not an option for everyone, but if you’re in good health and enjoy your job, staying longer is a great choice—not only for your mental health but your financial health as well.